zac-heisey/murray-lampert/_service-locations/la-jolla-design-build-and-remodel-services.md

 - **Room additions** -Through our [La Jolla room additions](/room-additions-la-jolla) services, Murray Lampert can help add space to your home to accommodate your growing family.
 - **Second stories** - To add space without sacrificing landscaping or yard space, build vertically and take advantage of new, beautiful views with [second story addition](/san-diego-second-story-addition).
-- **Kitchen remodels** - Our [kitchen remodeling service in La Jolla](/kitchen-remodeling-la-jolla) can help you create an inviting, functional space for cooking meals and entertaining guests.
+- **Kitchen remodels** - A [custom kitchen remodel in La Jolla](/kitchen-remodeling-la-jolla) can help create an inviting, functional space for cooking meals and entertaining guests.
 - **Bathroom remodels** – A [custom bathroom remodel](/san-diego-bathroom-remodeling-services) will take your bathroom to the next level with upgraded appliances, plumbing, tiles, and more
 - **Cabinets** – [Custom cabinets](/san-diego-custom-cabinet-construction-services) add storage and style with custom designed cabinets.
 - **[Architectural design](/san-diego-architectural-design-services)** - Collaborate with our staff architect to create a custom design that fits your budget, lifestyle, and aesthetic preferences.